-The disclosure of how well the institutions meet their MREL requirements is based on information reported to the Debt Office as of 11 November 2021.
+The disclosure of how well the institutions meet their MREL requirements is based on information reported to the Debt Office as of 12 February 2022.

-In this report, compliance is reported in relation to the MREL requirements set in December 2020.
+In this report, compliance is reported in relation to the MREL requirements set in December 2020 and which were applicable until 31 December 2021.
 For Länsförsäkringar, the compliance is reported in relation to the MREL requirement set in June 2021.
 5